WildFore/XYZMine/README.md

 //Instalation :
-Program requiers .NET6, which you can install form Required folder
+Program requiers .NET6, which you can install form the ZIP Archive